jmholton/UnTangle/README.md

 <P>
 <h2>What is this?</h2><p>
 Structural biology would be far more powerful if we can get our models out of local minima, like this chain-crossing trap.
-If you can build a model that passes Level 10, you win
+If you can build a model that passes Level 10, you win!
-<! a &dollar; 1,000 USD prize>!
 <p>

 <h2>Motivation</h2><p>